 - 4 T palm shortening

-- 2 T hemp milk (or almond)
+- 2 T almond milk or light coconut milk

 - 1 T vanilla

 Mix all ingredients in an electric mixer until the consistency of icing, adding more cocoa powder or milk if necessary.
 Pipe or spread on cooled cupcakes.

 Optional: Roast marshmallows (use kitchen torch, gas stove or any open flame) to golden brown, slide off stick, carefully, putting the side with a sticky hole down – this will “glue” it to the cupcake.

 - Make crumbs into crust in cupcake liner

 - Let cupcakes cool completely

 - Roast marshmallows (make your own if you don’t want the corn version, we founds some without gluten or HFCS at the store and used those)